 It is also heavy-duty, which means it is capable of supporting a fairly big guy/gal – up to 500 lbs! 😎

-By no means the chair is perfect, but it is better than most from the “big and tall” category that it belongs to.
+By no means this office chair is perfect, but it is better than most from the “big and tall” category that it belongs to.

-This is an affordable and good looking, thanks to its gunmetal finish.
+This is an affordable and good looking office chair, thanks to its gunmetal finish.

 An excellent ergonomic chair for hip pain, and as well as a seat slider allowing you to find a position that’s suitable for your lower back.